 Elliott Brossard, supervised by Carl Ebeling

-Winner, 2011 Best Senior Thesis Award: PDF
+Winner, 2011 Best Senior Thesis Award

 LIFEGUARD: Locating Internet Failure Events and Generating Usable Alternate Routes Dynamically

 Winner, 2010 Best Senior Thesis Award